mckennapsean/dissertation/content/02-background.md

 definitions, activity motivations, and desired visualization artifacts, such as design constraints, the design activity framework achieves greater actionability and flexibility over existing visualization design process models.
-Additionally, principles that show a flow of activities that is complex, iterative and multilinear increase the flexibility supported by the design activity framework.
+Additionally, principles that show a flow of activities that is complex, iterative, and multilinear increase the flexibility supported by the design activity framework.